mikegc-aws/Amazon-Bedrock-Inline-Agents-with-Return-Control/README.md

 # Amazon Bedrock Agents with Return Control SDK

+> **DISCLAIMER**: This is an unofficial SDK developed by Mike Chambers and is not an official AWS product or service.
+This project is not affiliated with, endorsed by, or sponsored by Amazon Web Services (AWS).
+Amazon Bedrock is a service provided by AWS, but this SDK is a community-developed tool to work with that service.

 This SDK provides a simple yet powerful way to create and interact with Amazon Bedrock Agents using the Return Control pattern.
 It allows you to easily define function tools, organize them into action groups, and handle the entire conversation flow with minimal boilerplate code.

 ## Table of Contents